symbol/symbol-docs/source/concepts/mosaic.rst

 ==============

 If set to true, the mosaic supply can change at a later point.
-In this case, the mosaic creator is allowed to redefine the total mosaic supply with a :ref:`MosaicSupplyChangeTransaction <mosaic-supply-change-transaction>`.
+In this case, the mosaic creator is allowed to redefine the total mosaic supply with a :ref:`mosaicsupplychangetransaction`.
 The transaction increases or decreases the mosaic supply in ``delta`` units.

 To decrease the mosaic supply, the mosaic creator account must own at least ``delta`` units.